How to Become a Notary in Wyoming

 Where can I perform notarial acts in Wyoming?

-A Wyoming notary has statewide jurisdiction and may perform notarial acts in any county within the geographic borders of Wyoming.
-A Wyoming notary public may notarize documents in a bordering state if that state recognizes the Wyoming notary's authority to do so.
+A Wyoming notary has statewide jurisdiction and may perform notarial acts while physically present in any county in Wyoming.
+A Wyoming notary public may also notarize documents in a bordering state if that state recognizes the Wyoming notary's authority to do so.

 What notarial acts can a Wyoming notary public perform?

-A Wyoming notary public is authorized to perform the following notarial acts (WS § WS §32-3-101 a[xviii]):
+A Wyoming notary public is authorized to perform the following notarial acts:

 - Taking an acknowledgment.